Built-ins

 hsl:string hue:num [saturation:num [lightness:num [alpha:num]]]

-returns a string to be used with the
+hsl returns a string to be used with the

-color
+color and

-takes one to four
+clear functions. hsl takes one to four

-arguments - hue
+num arguments - hue, saturation,

-- and returns
+lightness, and alpha - and returns

-containing a
+string containing a

 CSS hsl function